-Economic marginalisation and high levels of inequality are frequently instrumentalised by conflict actors.
-The COVID-19 pandemic and the response have already exacerbated conflict dynamics; use of excessive force and violence by the police in enforcing containment measures during the initial lockdown was widely documented.
+Economic marginalisation and high levels of inequality are frequently exploited to cause conflict.
+The COVID-19 pandemic, and the response to it, have already exacerbated conflict dynamics; use of excessive force and violence by the police in enforcing containment measures during the initial lockdown was widely documented.
 Our own programming has observed increased conflicts over cross-border trade and between landlords and tenants in informal settlements.

-A conflict-sensitive approach to economic recovery requires understanding about how interventions in economic life impact on the context, and how the interventions themselves are shaped by conflict dynamics.
-It becomes incumbent upon those working to support the recovery, including policy-makers, donors and civil society, to act to minimise negative impacts on conflict and hopefully to see opportunities for peacebuilding.
+A conflict-sensitive approach to economic recovery requires an understanding of the way interventions in economic life impact on an area, and how the interventions themselves are shaped by conflict dynamics.
+Those working to support recovery, including policy-makers, donors and civil society, must act to minimise negative impacts on conflict and hopefully to see opportunities for peacebuilding.

 This paper draws on our work in the field of conflict-sensitive business practice, peace economies and gender sensitivity, as well as recent research on the economic impact of COVID-19 on Nairobi’s informal settlements.
-The intended audience for this paper is those engaged in policy-making and development programming that contributes to the wider processes of economic recovery.
+The paper is intended for those engaged in policy-making and development programming that contribute to the wider processes of economic recovery.
 This includes the Kenyan government (at both national and county levels), donors, businesses and investors (local, national and international) and civil society in their roles as a voice for the marginalised and powerless.